 MAT*H186 Precalculus 4 credits

-Prerequisite: Grade of "C+" or better in MAT*H137 or an appropriate score on college placement exam.
+Prerequisite: Grade of "B+" or better in MAT*H137, or a “C” or better in MAT*H172, or an appropriate score on college placement exam.
 This course offers students the development of numeric, algebraic, and graphic problem solving techniques beyond the intermediate level.
 Techniques are developed to solve equations and inequalities involving polynomials, radicals, rational expressions.
 Polynomial, inverse, rational, exponential, logarithmic, and trigonometric functions are studied and their applications are explored both algebraically and graphically.
 The trigonometric functions are considered as circular functions with applications of these to the solution of triangulation problems.
-Topics include trigonometric identities, inverse trigonometric functions, oblique triangle trigonometry, and vectors will be introduced. (fall/spring/summer)
+Topics include trigonometric identities, inverse trigonometric functions, oblique triangle trigonometry, and vectors will be introduced. (fall/spring)

+MAT*H210 Discrete Math 3 credits

+Pre-requisite: Grade of “C” or better in MAT*H186 or MAT*H185.
+This course is designed to introduce math and computer science majors to mathematical logic and methods of proof through their applications to set theory, combinatorics, and number theory.

 MAT*H221 Intermediate Applied Statistics 4 credits Prerequisite: Grade of “C” or better in MAT*H167 or MAT*H172 or higher.
 In-depth study of statistics, probability, estimation, hypothesis testing for single and difference of means and proportions, simple linear and multiple regression, and Chi-Square tests of independence. (offered periodically)

 MAT*H232 Applied Calculus 4 credits